 - Pennsylvania – Northwest: 043300738

 - Pennsylvania – Philadelphia: 031000053

 - Pennsylvania – Pittsburgh: 043000096

 These numbers are valid for use on ACH, wire transfers, and Direct deposits.
-Thus, if you are intending to receive money or send one to any PNC account, bookmark this article!
+Thus, if you intend to receive money or send one to any PNC account, bookmark this article!